omahs/ouroboros-network/ouroboros-consensus/docs/Testing.md

 generate random indices, random slot numbers, etc., and come with a proper shrinker.

-#### Model based testing (`Test.Ouroboros.Storage.ImmutableDB.StateMachine`)

-This is the main test for the immutable DB.
-As in any model based, we have a set of commands, which in this case corresponds to things like

-* Read a block, or information about a block, from the DB
-* Append a block to the database
-* Stream blocks from the DB
-* etc.

-In addition, there are commands that model disk corruption, so that we can test that the DB does the right thing in the presence of disk failure.
-The consensus storage layer has a simple policy for disk corruption: _it is always sound to truncate the chain_; after all, we can always get the remaining blocks from other peers again.
-This means that in the models, disk corruption is simply modelled as truncation of the chain; the real thing of course needs to be able _detect_ the corruption, minimize quite how far we truncate, etc.

-The model (defined in `Test.Ouroboros.Storage.ImmutableDB.Model`) is essentially just a mapping from slots to blocks.
-It needs to maintain a _bit_ more state than that, in order to deal with stateful API components such as database cursors, but that's basically it.

 ## Miscellanous tests (`test-consensus` test suite)

 This test suite contains tests for a number of components of the rest of the